Abdallah0101/insights/how-to-deploy.md

 1. Watch a video on YouTube or Netflix and observe what happens when you pause and resume.
 Can you notice the buffer filling up?
 2. Research how live streaming differs from on-demand streaming in terms of chunk delivery.
 3. Try streaming a video on a slower internet connection and see how the quality changes.
 Write down your observations.

----

-Congratulations!
-You now know how video streaming works and why data arrives in chunks.
-Next time you’re watching your favorite show, you’ll have a deeper appreciation for the technology behind it.
-Happy streaming! 🎥✨